 The Recovery Housing Program (RHP) provides funding to provide stable, transitional housing for individuals in recovery from a substance use disorder.
 The funding covers a period of not more than two years or until the individual secures permanent housing, whichever is earlier.
-The SC Department of Alcohol and Other Drug Abuse Services (DAODAS) will administer these funds, and there are separate planning and reporting requirements for this program.
-Just under \$850,000 was received for FY 2021-2022 and \$1.15 million for FY 2022-2023.
+The SC Department of Alcohol and Other Drug Abuse Services (DAODAS) administers these funds, and there are separate planning and reporting requirements for this program.
+In FY 2022-2023 and \$1.15 million was received and \$1.2 million has been allocated for FY2023-2024